-I was recently contacted by an experienced handgun instructor to help him reconstruct the events of an accidental shooting.
+Ten years ago, an experienced handgun instructor contacted me to help him reconstruct the events of an accidental shooting.
 This instructor shot himself while reholstering after doing a demonstration during a basic concealed handgun class.

 I know what you are thinking….